andrewferlitsch/Gap/docs/quick-start-guide.md

 ### 3.9 Standard vs. Metric

-When the keyword parameter standard is True, Metric units of measurement are converted to US Standard.
-When the keyword parameter metric is True, Standard units of measurement are converted to Metric Standard.
+When the keyword parameter `standard` is `True`, Metric units of measurement are converted to US Standard.
+When the keyword parameter `metric` is `True`, Standard units of measurement are converted to Metric Standard.

 ```python
 # keep/replace unit